-Note: In rare cases, it is not clear whether there is a present obligation.
-In these cases, a past event is deemed to give rise to a present obligation if, taking account of all available evidence, it is more likely than not that a present obligation exists at the balance sheet date (paragraph 15 of the Statement).
+Note: in rare cases, it is not clear whether there is a present obligation.
+In these cases, a past event is deemed to give rise to a present obligation if, taking account of all available evidence, it is more likely than not that a present obligation exists at the balance sheet dateend of the reporting period (paragraph 15 of the Standard).